Hasim Rahman: Rahman vs. Toney

+Rahman vs. Maskaev II

 On August 12, 2006, Rahman lost the WBC heavyweight championship to rival Oleg Maskaev by 12th Round TKO in a mandatory defense of his title.
 Rahman led on the judges' scorecards for most of the close fight, with the three judges respectively scoring it 106–103 for Rahman, 103–106 for Maskaev, and 105–104 for Rahman going into 12th round; Rahman landed 250 punches throughout the bout (47% accuracy) to Maskaev's 184 (28% accuracy).
 However, Rahman was knocked down early in the 12th and eventually stumbled to the mat.
 Rahman was then holding on to the ropes to stay on his feet.
 Maskaev landed a flurry of punches with Rahman unable to defend himself.
 The referee stopped the bout to save Rahman from further punishment.
 Afterwards he said he should have followed his trainer's game plan by staying cautious in the last round to win on points, instead of rushing Maskaev, mistakenly thinking him too tired to fight back.